molecula/documentation/cloud/cloud-databases/_posts/2022-11-28-cloud-db-create-sample.md

 ---
-title: How do I evaluate FeatureBase Cloud query speed?
+title: How do I quickly evaluate FeatureBase at scale?
 ---

 This procedure explains how to create a database loaded with sample data you can query immediately.